Incentive-compatible public transportation fares with random inspection: Application: the Washington DC Metro

-With that, we obtain the values of U\$210.60, U\$93.01, U\$221.97 and U\$60.99 for $\alpha$ for the periods of AM Peak, Midday, PM Peak and Evening, respectively.
-Interestingly, the size of the fine required is not too much different actually charged under DC system.
-Before decriminalization of fare evasion in May 2019, police could issue criminal citations up to U\$300 and even jail people for 10 days.
-Under the new law, it becomes a civil penalty with maximum fine of U\$50.\footnote{D.C.
+Applying this formula period by period, using the per-period revenues from Table~\ref{table:TrafficAndRevenue2019Prices} and $\lambda^{Total}=4{,}013$, we obtain $\alpha=\text{US\$}210.60$, US\$93.01, US\$221.97, and US\$60.99 for the AM Peak, Midday, PM Peak, and Evening periods, respectively.
+Interestingly, the size of the fine required is not too much different from the one actually charged under the DC system.
+Before decriminalization of fare evasion in May 2019, police could issue criminal citations up to US\$300 and even jail people for 10 days.
+Under the new law, it becomes a civil penalty with a maximum fine of US\$50.\footnote{D.C.
 Law 22-310.
 Fare Evasion Decriminalization Amendment Act of 2018: \url{https://code.dccouncil.us/us/dc/council/laws/22-310}}